The xvars and yvars arguments are tidyselect expressions (see

 contrast tests.

-argument allows specifying groups of columns that should not
+The disjoint argument allows specifying groups of columns that should not

 appear together in a single combination.
 This is useful when certain columns